-Summary of the Proposed Regulation
+Summary of the Proposed Amendments to Regulation

-The proposed changes will significantly edit and reorganize the State Medical Facilities Plan regulations to improve clarity.
-The proposed changes will also relax many of the measurable criteria used in assessing the public need for the proposed projects while making a number of criteria more stringent.
+The proposed changes will make many of the measurable criteria used in assessing the public need for the proposed projects less stringent while making a few criteria more stringent.
+The proposed changes will also significantly edit and reorganize the State Medical Facilities Plan regulations to improve clarity.